Islam: Other acts of worship

-A young man reciting the Qur'an in the United States.
+Live recitation of the Quran in a mosque in the United States.

 Muslims recite and memorize the whole or parts of the Quran as acts of virtue.
 Tajwid refers to the set of rules for the proper elocution of the Quran.
 Many Muslims recite the whole Quran during the month of Ramadan.

 One who has memorized the whole Quran is called a hafiz ("memorizer"), and hadiths mention that these individuals will be able to intercede for others on Judgment Day.
 Supplication to God, called in Arabic DIN (دعاء /ar/) has its own etiquette such as raising hands as if begging.

 Remembrance of God (ذكر) refers to phrases repeated referencing God.
 Commonly, this includes Tahmid, declaring praise be due to God (الحمد لله) during prayer or when feeling thankful, Tasbih, declaring glory to God during prayer or when in awe of something and saying 'in the name of God' (بسملة, ALA-LC) before starting an act such as eating.